alfahadgm/Claude-Code-Universal/AUDIT-PROMPTS.md

 SCOPE: Critical and High-Priority UX Clarity, Usability Issues, and Client-Side Security.

-TOOL-AUGMENTED INVESTIGATION (use available tools, skip when absent):
+INVESTIGATION TOOLS (use whichever tools suit each investigation):
+- Grep/Glob/Read: Search for error handling patterns (catch, onError, ErrorBoundary), loading states, security patterns (localStorage, innerHTML, dangerouslySetInnerHTML, document.cookie).
-- Playwright MCP: Navigate actual user flows (signup, login, checkout).
+- Playwright MCP: Navigate actual user flows to confirm broken states.
-  Capture the accessibility tree at each step.
-Trigger validation errors to verify error states exist.
-Check for loading/skeleton states.
+  Capture the accessibility tree to verify error/loading states render.
-- LSP/Serena: Find all references to ErrorBoundary components and error handling hooks to verify coverage across the component tree.
+- LSP/Serena: Use find-all-references on ErrorBoundary components and error handling hooks to verify coverage across the component tree.

-- Fallback: Use Grep for error handling patterns (catch, onError, ErrorBoundary), loading states (loading, isLoading, Skeleton), and security patterns (localStorage, innerHTML, dangerouslySetInnerHTML, document.cookie).
-Use Glob to find all form components and verify error/loading state handling.
+CONFIDENCE ROUTING (do NOT enter plan mode for this):
+When you find an issue, assess confidence inline — "confident" means you can cite the exact file, line, and mechanism without ambiguity:
+- Confident → report as [verified].
+- Uncertain → collect the issue.
+After the investigation pass, dispatch ALL uncertain issues as parallel subagents (one per issue, via the Agent tool).
+Each subagent independently: checks whether the error state actually reaches the user or is caught upstream.
+  Uses Playwright to navigate the flow live if available.
+Each subagent returns one of:
+  - Confirmed → report as [verified].
+  - Disproven → discard, do not include in output.
+  - Plausible but cannot confirm → add to "Investigated but Unverified" appendix at the end of the report.

 Analyze the codebase and report the following: